golemfactory/yagna-docs/introduction/layer-2-payments-on-zksync.md

 With the latest alpha reveal, zkSync - for now on Rinkeby - is enabled as the default platform to pay for and receive payments for computations in the new Golem.

-Currently, when you run `yagna payment init -r`, Golem initializes a new account from our custom faucet \(a service that transfers test tokens to an address that asks for it\) which provides it with GLM tokens that are already transferred to zkSync.
+Currently, when you run `yagna payment init --sender`, Golem initializes a new account from our custom faucet \(a service that transfers test tokens to an address that asks for it\) which provides it with GLM tokens that are already transferred to zkSync.
 Then all payments are performed through zkSync and in consequence, all the providers receive all the payments to their zkSync accounts.

 For now, we don't support withdrawing those funds back to Ethereum proper in the Golem application but certainly we'll support it in the mainnet release.